 When director Nuri Bilge Ceylan’s Winter Sleep won the Palme d’Or at the Cannes Film Festival in 2014, it crowned a decade-long revival in Turkish cinema that’s seen productions rise five-fold to about 100 films per year.
 Turkey is one of the few countries where domestic films rake in more at the box office than Hollywood’s offerings, and its movies and television series are a major soft-power export in the Middle East.

 15. A new type of plant is discovered every 10 days.

-And Turkey’s 10,000 plant and 80,000 animal species help rank the country among the world’s 35 biodiversity hotspots.
+It may be one of the most surprising facts about Turkey: its 10,000 plant and 80,000 animal species help rank the country among the world’s 35 biodiversity hotspots.
 Twitchers can visit more than a half-dozen bird sanctuaries for sightings of some of the country’s 475 aves, or 5% of the global variety.
-It’s a great place for flower lovers, too — see highlights like the native Fritillaria imperialis, above.
+It’s a great place for flower-lovers, too.

 16. Turkey really is the center of the world.